 Claude Sonnet 4.6 vs Phi-4 Mini Flash Reasoning

 Claude Sonnet 4.6 (2026) and Phi-4 Mini Flash Reasoning (2025) are frontier-tier reasoning models from Anthropic and Microsoft Research.
-Claude Sonnet 4.6 ships a 1M-token context window, while Phi-4 Mini Flash Reasoning ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Claude Sonnet 4.6 ships a 1m-token context window, while Phi-4 Mini Flash Reasoning ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.

 Claude Sonnet 4.6 fits 8x more tokens; pick it for long-context work and Phi-4 Mini Flash Reasoning for tighter calls.